RUN FOR THE 97 5K, SATURDAY 21st MAY 2022

 Just by taking part in Run For The 97 you are playing a vital role in celebrating the lives of The 97.

-This year’s four official event beneficiaries are the LFC Foundation; Jamie Carragher’s 23 Foundation; Everton in the Community; and Stanley Park Liverpool CIC.
+This year’s four official charity partners are Jamie Carragher’s 23 Foundation, LFC Foundation, Everton in the Community, and Stanley Park junior parkrun.
 Together, they support the vision of creating a legacy event to honour The 97 while ensuring local communities benefit.

-First staged in April 2015 to honour and remember The 96, the event has now raised more than £30,000 for charity.
+First staged in April 2015, the event has gone on to raise more than £35,000 for charity.

 Thank you for your support.